rte-france/structural-french-grid-data-with-detailed-topology-time-series/README.md

 # Dataset Description

+## /!\ 202502 Download issue - explaination /!\

+Since the release of this dataset, we have been experiencing a high volume of git clones.
+Therefore, we will stop using LFS (a naturally paid solution on GitHub as it consumes bandwidth and storage on their end).
+Like Mistral.ai, DeepSeek, and many others, we will host this dataset on https://academictorrents.com/ in a few weeks.
+Stay tuned.

+In the meantime, if you would like access to a few individual files, you can contact [Boris Dolley](https://fr.linkedin.com/in/boris-dolley-rte) via private message on LinkedIn.

 ## Introduction

 This dataset offers a series of snapshots of the French transmission electricity network in *node-breaker* topology, with a temporal granularity of **5 minutes**, covering the period from **2021 to 2023**.
 Only the structure and topology of the grid is described, there is no information on injections and power flows.
 The snapshots are provided in compressed **[xiidm](https://powsybl.readthedocs.io/projects/powsybl-core/en/stable/grid_exchange_formats/iidm/index.html)** format.